geopm/geopm/tutorial/admin/README.md

 ```
 make -j && make install
 ```
-* Build an RPM to be used to install libgeopmpolicy on the compute nodes.
+* Build an RPM to be used to install `libgeopmpolicy` on the compute nodes.
   The output from this make command will indicate where the RPMs are located:
 ```
 make rpm
 ```
-* Obtain the source code for the plugin from https://github.com/geopm/geopm-slurm
+* Obtain the source code for the plugin from <https://github.com/geopm/geopm-slurm>
-* Configure using --with-geopm targeting the geopm install above:
+* Configure using `--with-geopm` targeting the GEOPM install above:
 ```
 ./autogen.sh
 ./configure --with-geopm=$HOME/build/geopm-no-mpi --prefix=$HOME/build/geopm-slurm-plugin